openstack-infra/puppet-openstackci/contrib/README.md

-* A Gerrit server (for OpenStack users, this is provided to you at review.openstack.org) Zuul will listen to the Gerrit even stream to decide which jobs to run when it receives a desired event.
+* A Gerrit server (for OpenStack users, this is provided to you at review.openstack.org) Zuul will listen to the Gerrit event stream to decide which jobs to run when it receives a desired event.
 Zuul will also post a comment with results to this Gerrit with the job results along with a link to the related log files.